Wedding Day Tips

 Here are some tips for bridal prep -

-Have a set of your wedding stationary where you’re getting ready for me to capture along with any special jewellery or details you’d like capturing.
+• Have a set of your wedding stationary where you’re getting ready for me to capture along with any special jewellery or details you’d like capturing.
+Have a think about where you can hang your dress

-If it’s a parent or friend helping you into your dress, the same applies.
-Make sure they’re ready before you and not in their rollers still.
+• If it’s a parent or friend helping you into your dress, the same applies.
+Make sure they’re ready before you.

 When to get into your wedding dress?